 Additional SAP Policies

-Remedial Courses (courses below 100 level): A student, otherwise eligible for federal financial aid, is permitted to attempt a maximum of 30 semester hours of courses below 100 level while receiving financial aid.
-It is our best practice to encourage completion of required supplemental courses within the student’s first academic year at WVNCC.
-At the point it becomes mathematically impossible for a student to complete all required remedial courses within 30 credit hour attempts, the student is no longer eligible for financial aid for any remaining remedial courses.
+Remedial/Supplemental/Pre-requisite Courses: A student, otherwise eligible for federal financial aid, is permitted to attempt a maximum of 30 semester hours of these types of courses while receiving financial aid.
+It is our best practice to encourage completion of required remedial/supplemental courses within the student’s first academic year at WVNCC.
+At the point it becomes mathematically impossible for a student to complete all required remedial/supplemental courses within 30 credit hour attempts, the student is no longer eligible for financial aid for any remaining remedial/supplemental/pre-requisite courses.

 Repeat Courses: A student may receive financial aid for repeating a previously passed (required) course once.
 For this purpose, passed means any grade higher than an “F”, regardless of any school or program policy requiring a higher grade or measure to have passed the course.
 Any courses repeated will be used in the student’s PACE and 150% calculations.